-Other Names: Caniche, Barbone, Chien Canne, Grosse Pudel, French Poodle
+Other Names: Caniche, Barbone, Chien Canne, Grosse Pudel, French.

-The beautiful thing about poodles is that they are very smart, and training can fun and easy for even novice owners.
+The beautiful thing about this breed is that they are very smart, and training can fun and easy for even novice owners.

 Puppies learn quickly and are eager to please.
-Poodles are also great dogs if you enjoy teaching tricks.
+They are also great dogs if you enjoy teaching tricks.

 If you are looking for a little more structured training, puppy classes and obedience training is relatively easy to master with this breed.

-Poodles do very well in obedience, agility, tracking, rally and even herding.
-Showing a poodle in conformation requires a tremendous amount of time, effort, and even money.
+They do very well in obedience, agility, tracking, rally and even herding.
+Showing one of these dogs in conformation requires a tremendous amount of time, effort, and even money.